gprMax/gprMax/docs/source/plotting.rst

 Definitions
 -----------

-Definitions of the built-in waveforms and example plots are shown using the parameters: amplitude of one, frequency of 1GHz, time window of 6ns, and a time step of 1.926ps.
+Definitions of the built-in waveforms and example plots are shown using the parameters: amplitude of one, centre frequency of 1GHz, time window of 6ns, and a time step of 1.926ps.

 gaussian
 ^^^^^^^^